AdobeDocs/document-cloud-learn.en/help/acrobat/industry/gov/gov-overview.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Acrobat DC for Government
+# Acrobat DC for government

 Quickly respond to urgent challenges with this curated collection of quick start recipes and learning videos.

-The 5 Tips tutorial is the complete set of tips 1-5.
+The 5 Tips tutorial is the complete set of tips.
 If you want to review a specific workflow, bypass the full video by selecting the tip that you're most interested in learning about.
 Below is the description and duration of each tutorial.

 [5 Tips for Working Anywhere with Acrobat DC for Government (Complete 15:12)](5-tips-for-working-anywhere-with-acrobat-dc-for-government.md)